thechibuzor1/Tiktok-Community/README.md

-Here's a sample GitHub README for your "TikTok Community" Kotlin app:

----

 # TikTok Community

 **TikTok Community** is a social media application combining features from both Twitter and TikTok.
 Users can post short videos, interact through likes and comments, and follow other users in a dynamic feed.
 The app is built using **Kotlin** with a **Firebase** backend and a **Material UI** frontend for a smooth and responsive user experience.